BretFisher/browncoat/README.md

 # Browncoat 🚀🤠 - it [aims to misbehave](https://www.youtube.com/watch?v=1VR3Av9qfZc)

-A container for testing various app states in orchestration.
-It aims to misbehave in simple ways based on its config so you can ensure your orchestration reponds how you want/expect.
+A container image for testing various app states in orchestration.
+It aims to misbehave in simple ways based on its config so you can ensure your orchestration responds how you want/expect.
 You can set this Node.js web app to:

 1. Have a slow startup
 1. Fail startup